Annual Tuition: $38,475

-Cal Lutheran’s MBA program offers students several professional tracks to choose from: Enterprise Innovation and Entrepreneurship; Finance; Human Capital Management; Information Technology; Marketing; and International Business.
-On top of choosing courses relating to their chosen professional track, all MBA students at Cal Lutheran are also expected to take eight core courses, among them Business Ethics and Law, Organizational Behavior, Strategic Decision Making, and Information Technology Management.
-Students are also required to pick two emphasis courses from a list of seven courses that include classes in Innovative Business Models, Marketing Research, Data Management, Sustainable Business Strategies, and Innovative Finance Models.
+Cal Lutheran’s 45-credit hour MBA program offers students several professional tracks to choose from such as, Enterprise Innovation and Entrepreneurship, Finance, Human Capital Management, Information Technology, Marketing, and International Business.
+On top of choosing courses relating to their chosen professional track, all MBA students at Cal Lutheran are expected to take eight core and two emphasis courses.
+Students must also take a capstone course.
+The six capstone options include an internship, executive roundtable, international travel and more.

 A STRONG CAREER SUPPORT NETWORK